7: Pharmacologic Issues Across the Lifespan

 7.1.1 Absorption

-Some of the physiologic changes associated with the first few months of life that affect absorption include a higher-than-normal gastric pH.
-In neonates and pediatric patients, the acid-producing cells of the stomach are immature until around the age of one to two years.
+Some physiologic changes associated with the first few months of life that affect absorption include a higher-than-normal gastric pH.
+In neonates and pediatric patients, the stomach's acid-producing cells are immature until around the age of one to two years.
 They also experience prolonged and irregular gastric emptying until 6-8 months of age.

 7.1.2 Distribution